Arachas Corporate Brokers Privacy Notice

 Retention of your personal data

 Data will not be held for longer than is necessary for the purpose(s) for which it was obtained.
 This means that the period of time for which we store your personal data may depend on the type of data we hold.
 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.
 Arachas will process personal data in accordance with our retention schedule.
 This retention schedule has been governed by our regulatory body (Central Bank of Ireland) and our internal governance.
+Policy data is retained for 6 years after last transaction.

 Retention of Legacy data from acquired companies